noahlevenson/stealing-ur-feelings/readme.md

 *Stealing Ur Feelings* is an augmented reality experience that reveals how your favorite apps are using facial emotion recognition technology to profit from your grief, promote inequality, and endanger American democracy.

-It's supported by a $50,000 grant from the NetGain partnership -- a collaboration between Mozilla, MacArthur Foundation, Ford Foundation, Knight Foundation and the Open Society Foundations.
+It's supported by a $50,000 grant from the NetGain partnership -- a collaboration between Mozilla, MacArthur Foundation, Ford Foundation, Knight Foundation, and the Open Society Foundations.

 The project began life as an application for Mozilla's 2018 [awards for art and advocacy exploring artificial intelligence](https://blog.mozilla.org/blog/2018/06/04/mozilla-announces-225000-for-art-and-advocacy-exploring-artificial-intelligence/). **This repository is an open workspace.** Check back often for updates!
 <br/><br/>